 Feel free to reach out directly to your Centiment project manager or email firstname.lastname@example.org if you have any additional questions.

-Also, if your IRB is requesting a letter granting you permission to use our services to conduct academic research, please find that letter here.
+Finally, if your IRB is requesting a letter granting you permission to use our services to conduct academic research, please click here.

 What is the IRB?